klen/modconfig/README.rst

    |  |  |- tests.py
    |  | ...

-See https://github.com/klen/modconfig/example for a simple reference.
+See https://github.com/klen/modconfig/tree/develop/example as a simple reference.

 Initialize the config in your app and use it anywhere: